Synthesis and Characterization of Nanomaterials II (NANO*2100)

 - Absorption and Scattering of Light by Small Particles, by Bohren and Huffman, 1983

-– waves interaction with crystal lattices (picture in reciprocal space);
+- Waves interaction with crystal lattices (Bragg and Laue formulations)

-– introducing concepts of electrodynamics for describing EM boundary conditions (for surface plasma enhanced UV-vis absorption).
+- Introduce concepts of electrodynamics for describing EM boundary conditions (for surface plasma enhanced UV-vis absorption)

 Collaboration versus Copying